v12technology/fluxtion/docs/index.md

 * The RaceTimeTracker is notified when a RunnerStarted event is received and records the start time for that runner
 * The runnerStarted handler method does not propagate so the event is swallowed at that point
-* The RaceTimeTracker is notified when a RunnerFinished event is received, calculates the runner race time and triggers the RaceTimeTracker
+* The RaceTimeTracker is notified when a RunnerFinished event is received, calculates the runner race time and triggers the ResultsPublisherImpl
-* The RaceTimeTracker annotated trigger method logs the individual runners race time
+* The ResultsPublisherImpl annotated trigger method gets the finisher data from RaceTimeTracker and logs the individual runner's race time
-* When the race is over the service method ResultsPublisher.publishAllResults is called, the event processor routes this call to RaceTimeTracker which publishes the final results.
+* When the race is over the service method ResultsPublisher.publishAllResults is called, the event processor routes this call to ResultsPublisherImpl which publishes the final results.

 ## Three steps to using Fluxtion